0xF5T9/MySQL-Connector-8.0.2.8/README.md

 - Executable file requires "libcrypto-1_1.dll", "libssl-1_1.dll" files to be in the same directory to works.

 (Can be found in "MySQL Connector 8.0.2.8 dependencies" and "Essentials" folder)

+Notes:
+- For the 'server.cfg' file to be found in debug compile mode, it must be located in the same directory as the project .sln